 As mentioned earlier, the album was actually more likely synced to 2001, so these contradictory statements are indicative of one of the pressures that finally pushed Hal to his breaking point.
 In the novel, it states that Hal was programmed to never tell a lie; at the same time, as part of his mission, he was instructed to keep the true purpose of the mission a secret from the other crew members.
 This contradictory programming ultimately led to the development of Hal's "neurosis".

 As suggested here, life is indeed a balancing act: Life is a tightrope that each must walk.
-It's a balancing act between loving and hating; giving vs. sharing; hurrying vs. being cautious; doing what one wants vs. doing what's right etc. This constant balancing act ultimately proves to be too much for some.
+It's a balancing act between loving and hating; taking vs. giving back; hurrying vs. being cautious; doing what one wants vs. doing what's right etc. This constant balancing act ultimately proves to be too much for some.
 Finding this balance was also a central concept in Jung's theories on the personality.
 As the above lyric suggests, our guy starts off life effectively able to balance these competing goals, but like Hal, either something in the individual's personality, or a curve life throws at this person in the future is going to upset this person's balance.
 Life, therefore, is associated with balance.
 The last song "Eclipse" is about death, and we hear what appears to be a movement away from this harmony, in the final lyrics of the album: "Everything under the sun is in tune, but the sun is eclipsed by the moon."

 As ironic as this seems, what Dorothy does here [through her instability] is she provides balance.
 Once again, we see two contradictory statements: on the album, the lyrics speak of balance; in the movie, Dorothy is losing her balance.
 When we come to the final lyrics [see Everything under the sun ...], the situation will have completely reversed itself, but this reversal is also indicative of balance.
 The contrasting of the tragedy [DSotM] and the fairytale [TWoO] must also be about finding a balance.
 As this first song on DSotM would suggest, this balance is conducive to life.
 This contrasting of the tragedy and the fairytale, therefore, must be about the triumph of the fairytale over the tragedy.)